Return of Title IV Aid Policy

 Step 2: Percentage of Title IV aid earned

-The Office of Financial aid at Molloy College will calculate the percentage of Title IV aid earned as follows:
+The Office of Financial aid at Molloy University will calculate the percentage of Title IV aid earned as follows:

 - The number of calendar days completed by the student divided by the total number of calendar days in the semester in which the student withdrew.
 The total number of calendar days in a semester shall exclude any scheduled breaks of more than five days.